 When making a plan for the future of your child, there are many options you may have already considered.
 You want the absolute best for your child and naturally, you want to do all you can to ensure the decision that is best for them.
 We see you and we stand with you as you navigate the heavy waters of choosing the perfect plan for your family.

 If you are finding yourself on this page, adoption may be a plan you have considered.
-It is a plan many expectant families have chosen after thoughtful consideration, and it is our hope that you feel educated and supported in any decision you make.
+It is a plan many expectant families have chosen after thoughtful consideration, and we hope that you feel educated and supported in any decision you make.
 We are a community of adoption professionals, birth families, adoptive families, and adoptees that want the best for you and your child and want you to feel as loved and educated as possible in your decision-making process.

-Considering adoption in PA?
+Considering adoption in Pennsylvania?

 Adoption laws vary from state to state and can look very different, depending on where you live.
-If you are considering an adoption in the state of Pennsylvania, we have compiled a list of laws and regulations that can help you make an adoption decision.
+If you are considering an adoption in Pennsylvania, we have compiled a list of laws and regulations that can help you make an adoption decision.
 These are simply a highlight of the laws and procedures, and we strongly encourage you to find an agency or an adoption attorney in your area to help you learn more detailed information on creating an adoption plan that is centered around your needs.

 1. Expectant mothers are given 72 hours after giving birth before making their final decision to sign consent.